Corinna's Online Guide to Wise Woman Herbal Medicine

 Being able to effectively identify your edible and medicinal plants in the wild is an essential step in this journey.

-When you notice wild plants starting to flower around you, grab a plant identification field guide and begin familiarizing yourself with the plants around you.
+When you notice wild plants in bloom, grab a plant identification field guide and begin familiarizing yourself with the plants around you.

 Know that you can come back to this page on wise woman herbal medicine at any time.